oasis-tcs/openc2-glossary/glossary.md

 analytics, and selecting appropriate courses of action are beyond the scope of OpenC2.

+This glossary is an informative, non-normative document to aid in the understanding of OpenC2 specifications.

 ### 0.5 Version:
 The versioning pattern for this document will be T.L.C where:
-  * T - incremented each time the OpenC2 Technical Committee approves this document as a Committee Note Draft (editorial note - or is this a specification draft?)
+  * T - incremented each time the OpenC2 Technical Committee approves this document as a Committee Note Draft
   * L - incremented each time the OpenC2 Language Subcommittee reviews this document and agrees to the content
-  * C - incremented each time the OpenC2
+  * C - incremented each time the OpenC2 GitHub as a commit to it, ie the wording is changed.

-This document is a draft of 0.1.1 - ie:
+This document is a draft of 0.1.01 - ie:
 * T=0 ie no drafts have yet been approved by the OpenC2 TC
 * L=1 ie based on the baseline 0.1 draft imported from openc2 forum at OpenC2 TC startup
-* C=1 ie this draft contains changes to the 0.1 version
+* C=1 ie this draft contains the first set of changes to the 0.1 version

 Note versions can be compared on github.